chriskelly/LifeFinances/README.md

   - default_values: if anything happens to your `data.db`, you can grab this copy to use
   - historical_data: project to generate returns modeled heavily after old returns.
 Not implemented yet
   - constants.py: constants used across multiple modules
-  - param_details.json: holds details of parameter such as type and range of options
   - param_success.json: records a tally for each successful set of parameters found in genetic.py.
 Helps understand what parts of a attempted parameter Range are used
 - diagnostics folder
   - saved folder: For every run of simulator.py, the run with the fastest failure is saved as diagnostics/saved/worst_failure.csv.
 When simulator.py is run with the constant DEBUG_LVL >= 2, you can save the results of individual runs.
 They'll be in this folder as well